 Matt - I’ll try to get pictures up tomorrow as a reference.
 And thank you!
 I try to get to all questions and as our parents told us, “there is no such thing as a dumb question”.
 If you don’t ask, you’ll never learn.
 So ask and I’ll try to get to them all as quickly as I can.
 And happy jeeping!

-Posted by Head Mechanic, filed under Information, Maintenance.
-Date: June 30, 2008, 9:58 pm | No Comments »
+Posted by mechanic, filed under Information, Maintenance.
+Date: June 30, 2008, 9:58 pm | Comments Off on Lift Gate gas struts

 Based on this comment I thought I would give a little extra tip while answering the question.